-2 23 CCR § 356.2(b)(5)(B) A graph depicting water year type, groundwater use, the annual change in groundwater in storage, and the cumulative change in groundwater in storage for the basin based on historical data to the greatest extent available, including from January 1, 2015, to the current reporting year.
+23 CCR § 356.2(b)(5)(B) A graph depicting water year type, groundwater use, the annual change in groundwater in storage, and the cumulative change in groundwater in storage for the basin based on historical data to the greatest extent available,

-CHAPTER 6: PROGRESS TOWARDS GSP IMPLEMENTATION AND SUSTAINABILITY
+CHAPTER 6: PROGRESS TOWARDS

+GSP IMPLEMENTATION AND SUSTAINABILITY

-The SGMA regulations (Appendix 1-A) require that the SGMA Annual Reports contain "A description of progress towards implementing the Plan, including achieving interim milestones, and implementation of projects or management actions since the previous annual report."1 As indicated by the previous chapters discussing groundwater levels, water use, and storage, groundwater conditions within the CMA remain sustainable with no undesirable results for the SGMA sustainability criteria.
+The SGMA regulations (Appendix 1-A) require that the SGMA Annual Reports contain "A description of progress towards implementing the Plan, including achieving interim milestones, and implementation of projects or management actions since the previous annual report."
+As indicated by the previous chapters discussing groundwater levels, water use, and storage, groundwater conditions within the CMA remain sustainable with no undesirable results for the SGMA sustainability criteria.
 Below summarizes the conditions within the CMA for the additional SGMA indicators.